 The average cost for a 2018 is $11,614-$16,283, which is an entry-level savings of more than $2,000 on a car with an already nearly unbeatable original MSRP of $13,900.
 The original MSRP on the highest trim package was $18,700.

 The average full-size car costs $527 a year for unscheduled service and repairs, but the Toyota Avalon costs an average of $455.
-It earns an excellent 4.5-star reliability rating and is unlikely to need serious repairs compared to other full-size cars in its class and all vehicles in general.
+It earns an excellent 4.5-star reliability rating and is unlikely to need serious repairs compared to other full-size cars in its class.
 It’s ranked as one of the most affordable large cars, with the average buyer paying $24,306-$29,738, compared to an original MSRP of $33,500-$41,300, according to U.S. News.

 The average 2018 Honda Accord is about as likely as the average car in its class to need unexpected repairs, although it’s significantly less likely to need major work than the average vehicle in general.
 The real draw, however, is the average annual cost of repairs and maintenance.